Photosynq/PhotosynQ-Documentation/docs/tutorials/data-viewing.md

 ### Graph Data

 1. Click on the graph creator icon in the data viewer.
 2. Select the kind of graph that you want to create from the dialog box.
 You can choose between a variety of scatter, bar, and histogram charts.
 3. Use the drop down menu's to choose which parameters you wish to graph.
 4. After you have chosen the parameters to graph, select **Plot**.

-::: tip
+::: tip Tip
-**Tip:** The most important parameters will be listed as **Primary Parameters** and **Project Questions**.
+The most important parameters will be listed as **Primary Parameters** and **Project Questions**.
 If the parameter you are looking for is not in these two categories, scroll to the bottom of the drop down menu and look under **Advanced**.
 :::

 For more help with plotting data, please visit the [Help Center](../view-and-analyze-data/data-plot-data.md).